Choose Park Lane | Community Coalition

 The Truth About Park Lane's Parking Lot

 The district cites Park Lane’s parking lot as the main reason for closure buses occasionally scrape the sloped entrance.
 However, Park Lane’s SCC has requested repairs for 10 years, with the district acknowledging it was “on the 5 year plan” back in 2017.
-Bus drivers report that Granite’s lot is actually more dangerous: buses and parent drop off merge in the same area, creating chaos.
-Adding over 300 Park Lane students would worsen this.
 Park Lane also has safer winter access, room to expand with an unused blacktop area, and separates bus or car traffic for student safety.

 Satellite photo of Park Lane Elementary Parking Lot.
 Buses (yellow) and cars (red) are separate from each other during pick up and drop off, increasing student safety.
 The area in blue is the unused black top area that could be fenced off as another ADA accessible entrance.